ErisianArchitect/panicmsg/README.md

 This crate provides reusable error messages (`PanicMsg`) for use with panics, assertions (`assert`, `assert_eq`, `assert_ne`), and `expect`.
-It also includes debug versions of each of these methods.
+It also includes debug versions of each of these methods (besides expect).

 Simply declare a `PanicMsg`:
 ```rust, no_run